lunarc/lunarc_docs/docs/MATLAB.md

     UserNameOnCluster
     WallTime

-Most of the parameters do not need to be set but can be needed in some instances depending on the type of problem investigated or resource needed e.g. if a GPU or larger menory is needed.
+Most of the parameters do not need to be set but can be needed in some instances depending on the type of problem investigated or resource needed e.g. if a GPU or larger memory is needed.

 A short example of using the scheduler from within MATLAB is given below:

-Given the matlab function createMatrix.m
+Given the function createMatrix.m

     function retval=createMatrix(x,y)
         parfor i=1:5